SmokyBob/ESP32_Camper/README.md

     - 2023-12-06 18:17:05 Automation 'heater ON temp low' triggered
     - 2023-12-06 18:14:00 Automation 'window Close temp low' triggered
 - [ ] Data Optimization (es. no last_X variables, but an array of object with map to the Enumerators)
+- [ ] Async sensors reading in dedicated threads

 ## Hardware
-- [ ] Better Handheld battery and charging
+- [x] Better Handheld battery and charging
 - [ ] High power MOSFET, the board is cheap and easy but limited to 15A ... and for the heater a bigger mosfet with a heatsync would be better then the hacked up piece of aluminium currently in use
 - [ ] CAMPER_OLED temperature sensor, because it's near the battery and we could set heater automation profiles to keep the battery in a good temperature range for charging
 - [ ] SDCard expansion for extensive logging